MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/chat/how-to/live-game-chat-2-migration.md

 This document details the similarities between Game Chat (here called *Game Chat 1*) and Game Chat 2 and how to migrate from Game Chat 1 to Game Chat 2.
 As such, it is for titles that have an existing Game Chat 1 implementation that wish to migrate to Game Chat 2.

-If you don't already have a Game Chat implementation, the suggested starting point is [Using Game Chat 2](live-using-game-chat-2.md).
+If you don't already have a Game Chat implementation, the suggested starting point is [Using the Game Chat 2 C++ API](live-using-game-chat-2.md).

 ## Preface